pthunuguntla/customer-info-display-hooks/README.md

 This Project is developed with
-React Hooks as Front End
+React Hooks as Front End and
 Node as Back End

 Test cases are written in Jest with Enzyme